atoms-to-intelligence/tapestry/README.md

 Stats for individual experiments may be saved as in [Detailed Statistics](#detailed-statistics).

-Saving the aggregate stats in a dictionary for later perusal is also desirable but not currently implemented.
+Saving the aggregate stats in a dictionary for later perusal also desirable but not currently implemented.

 ## Data Model